Abbott and Fenner Scholarship Program

 The Washington Wine Industry Foundation is pleased to be offering six scholarships ($2,000, $1,000, and four $500) to be awarded to students pursuing studies in viticulture and or enology and with financial need.
 The scholarship was established by the family and friends of John Farmer, a prominent and very much respected and loved wine grape grower.

 The scholarship is available to high school graduates planning to enroll in a Washington state college, university, or in the WSU two-year Vit/Enol Certification program.
 The application is also available to current students already enrolled in area planning to study in viticulture and enology and/or areas pertinent to the wine industry.
 Preference will be given to those with financial need.
-Applications along with additional eligibility criteria are available at the Financial Aid office.
+Applications along with additional eligibility criteria are available online at http://washingtonwinefoundation.org/scholarships_6.html.
 Applications must be postmarked by November 30, annually.

 Lowrider Magazine Scholarship Fund